dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 patch a vulnerability for a third party service.

-And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image himself.
+And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image in the first place.

 He probably don't have any clue how the image was made and what exactly is packed into that image.

-So in a sense you literally gave him a black box, which is very hard to work with.
-I'm sure even you, the author of the image probably will not remember how exactly you built it yourself.
+So in a sense you literally have given him a black box, which is very hard to work with.
+I'm sure even you, the author of the image probably would not remember how exactly you built it yourself.

-I guess you guys can see the issue here?

-Fortunately there is a better way to do it.
+Although in some use cases you may not have a choice and you have build or extend an image manually, nevertheless there is a better way to build a Docker image.

 Docker is able to build an image by reading instructions from a text file.
-The official term to describe to this file is Dockerfile.
+The official term that describes this file is Dockerfile.

+We will not be covering the manual process in this presentation, because honestly we personally have not had a reason to use it in practice.

 So the idea that you can put your application and all of its dependencies into a single standardized package and build it automatically in a repeatable way